There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 Outward Hound Paw Flapper

-The Paw Flapper encourages your dog to use their nose to lift the flaps to solve this puzzle.
+The Paw Flapper encourages your dog to use their nose to lift the flaps of hidden treat compartments to solve this puzzle.
 It’s rated as a Level Three, however, Roxy was able to complete this one with only a little bit of help.
 She’s not a fan of using her brain, so it was a big achievement for her!

 Dog Twister Treat Dispensing Dog Toy

-The Dog Twister is a Level Three, for those genius puppers!
+Dog Twister dog treat puzzles are a Level Three puzzle for those genius dogs!
 You start by filling the compartments and they lift the lid to get to it.
-Once they get used to finding the treats inside, you can increase the difficulty by using the white locking handles that they must pull out before lifting the lid.

-The Trixie Flip Board is a fun dog brain puzzle with lots of different techniques on the same board.
+The Trixie Flip Board is a fun dog puzzle with lots of different techniques on the same board.
 The rubber rim on the bottom keeps it from sliding around.
-To begin, place your dog’s favorite treats in any or all of the compartments.
-By correctly sliding the covers or lifting the flaps and cones, the treats are revealed!